ibm-cloud-docs/vpc/vsi_is_profiles.md

 GPU profiles are best for AI and deep learning workloads.

-Each GPU is an NVIDIA Tesla v100 and each includes 32 GBs of memory that contributes to the overall memory the VSI will report.
-The following GPU profiles are available for POWER processing with Ubuntu 18.04 images:
+The following GPU profiles, available for POWER-based instances, are provisioned with Ubuntu 18.04.
+The profiles feature NVLink 2.0 and PCIe Gen4 interconnects for faster CPU to GPU bandwidth and 50% faster networking I/O. Each GPU is a NVIDIA Tesla v100 and each includes 32 GBs of memory that contributes to the overall memory the VSI reports.

 | Profile | vCPU | GB RAM | Network Performance Cap (Gbps) | Number of GPUs |
 |---------|---------|---------|---------|---------|